 If you’re serious about building muscle, you know you need to focus on your diet as well as your workout regime.
-Historically, muscle building has tended to focus on protein “quantity” over protein “quality” but in recent years being a flexitarian or “casual vegetarian” has become increasingly popular.
+Historically, muscle building has tended to focus on protein “quantity” over protein “quality” but in recent years being a flexitarian or “casual vegetarian” has become increasingly popular, here is our flexitarian guide to building muscle.

 WHAT IS A FLEXITARIAN?